-34. CONTACT WITH EMPLOYEES ON PARENTAL AND MATERNITY LEAVE
+32. CONTACT WITH EMPLOYEES ON PARENTAL AND MATERNITY LEAVE

-- (i) All parties agree to implement the OEH's Parental/Maternity Leave Contact Policy which aims to maintain contact with employees while they are on leave, improve the retention rate of employees following return from leave and to encourage continuity of career. - (ii) All supervisors will meet with employees before they take parental or maternity leave to jointly agree to mechanisms for keeping in contact during the period of leave. - (iii) Ways of keeping in contact may include: - (a) being mailed topical information such as NAPAWI, training calendars; - (b) being advised of any major changes which impact upon their job; - (c) regular phone contact with a supervisor or colleague; and - (d) attendance at relevant training courses, particularly close to the time that the employee is due to return from leave. - (iv) It is recognised that some employees may not wish to keep in contact with the OEH while they are on leave.
+- (i) All parties agree to implement sub-clause 75.20 of the Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009 which aims to maintain contact with employees while they are on leave, improve the retention rate of employees following return from leave and to encourage continuity of career. - (ii) All supervisors will meet with employees before they take parental or maternity leave to jointly agree to mechanisms for keeping in contact during the period of leave.

+- (iii) Ways of keeping in contact may include: - (a) access to information, such as training calendars, held in the OEH intranet site; - (b) being advised of any major changes which impact upon their role; - (c) regular phone contact with a supervisor or colleague; and - (d) attendance at relevant training courses, particularly close to the time that the employee is due to return from leave. - (iv) It is recognised that some employees may not wish to keep in contact with OEH while they are on leave.

-35. FAMILY AND COMMUNITY SERVICE LEAVE
+33. FAMILY AND COMMUNITY SERVICE LEAVE

-(i) Employees covered by this Agreement will be entitled to Family and Community Service Leave in accordance with Clause 71 of the Crown Employees (Public Service Conditions of Employment) Award 2009.
+Employees covered by this Agreement will be entitled to Family and Community Service Leave in accordance with Clause 71 of the Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009.